LoRA is All You Need for Safety Alignment of Reasoning LLMs: How Much LoRA is Enough?

-\textbf{Effect of applying LoRA to different modules.} Next, we examine the effect of applying LoRA to different modules.
-Specifically, we compare applying LoRA only to the MLP layers versus applying it to both the MLP and self-attention layers (i.e., the Q, K, V, and O projections).
-As shown in Figure~\ref{fig:module}, there is no clear difference in performance between the two setups.
-We note that applying LoRA only to the MLP layers is more computationally efficient.
+The LoRA adapter is usually applied to attention layers and/or MLP modules, e.g., by setting \texttt{target\_modules} when using the \texttt{PEFT} package.
+Here, we explore the effect of applying LoRA to different modules.
+We first compare applying it to both attention and MLP layers (QKVO \& MLP in the figure) versus only applying it to MLP layers.
+Figure~\ref{fig:qkvo_mlp} shows the comparison for the 14B models with $r=1$.
+We observe that applying LoRA only to the MLP layers yields a similar Pareto frontier compared to applying it to both.\looseness=-1